Apparence-io/CamerAwesome/README.md

 ## 🔬 Analysis mode (WIP 🚧)

 This is a first step into this feature as we are currently working on this.
+> ⚠️ Only work on Android for now
 <br/>
 <br/>